 The Customer Services Team is responsible for authenticating the claim to the name and connection with the island of Ireland for all new .ie domain registrations.
-They also assist customers in managing their .ie domain portfolios by authorising domain modifications and ensuring the efficiency of IEDR's automated self-service systems.
-The team handled over 35,000 new registration requests during 2015.
+It also assists customers in managing their .ie domain portfolios by authorising domain modifications and ensuring the efficiency of IEDR's automated self-service systems.
+The team handled over 34,000 new registration requests during 2016.

 IEDR operates a managed registry model whereby all new registrants must prove a claim to their desired domain name and a connection to Ireland.
-This model means that only those who have a valid claim to a particular .ie domain name can register it.
-It also means that the Registry knows the details of who is behind each .ie domain registration and by extension each .ie website.
-This provides the .ie namespace with its integrity, and when combined with the requirement for every registrant to have a connection with Ireland, makes .ie an identifiably Irish domain name.
+This model means that the Registry knows the details of who is behind each .ie domain registration and by extension each .ie website.
+This provides the .ie namespace with its integrity and makes .ie an identifiably Irish domain name.
 These policies contrast with other gTLD registry models like .com or .eu where no claim to the domain name is required or verified during registration.